 An improved “Habit” feature is rolling out now and ready for use at TickTick.
 Read to explore what’s new!

-1. A more customizable experience to create, check and review your Habit
+A customizable experience to create, check and review your Habit

 There are not only some common habits being added in the Gallery, like Track expenses, Do skincare, and Do push-ups, but also some interesting ones, like Be a good cat keeper, and Roll eyeballs (in a way for your eyecare of course 😂).
 With a wider range of habits covering four major scenarios: Life, Health, Sports, and Mindset, I’m sure it’s much easier to find yours.
 If no one rings in your mind, see what habits we suggest in the Gallery.
 If there still isn’t a fit, you know you can always create your own ones.

-Not only to customize your own habits, but also to make your own habit icons!
+Not only to customize your habits, but also to make your own habit icons!
 In addition to the previous way of choosing an existing icon from our list when crating a new habit, there is new way – DIY!
-Name a new habit ➡️Pick a background color ➡️Type a letter or emoji in.
+Name a new habit ➡️ Pick a background color ➡️ Type a letter or emoji in.
 Ta-da!
 Here comes your very own unique icon.
 For example, “Go for a Stroll = 🚶♀️+ 🟡”.

-Enhanced accesses to Habit on the desktop allow you to create, edit, check and manage your habits anywhere and anytime!
+Access to Habit is added on desktop to allow you to create, edit, check and manage your habits anywhere and anytime!

 Previously, when it comes to the frequency for Habit checking, only Daily and Weekly can be picked.
 However, we understand your needs for more flexibility.
 Therefore, “Interval” is introduced here for you to freely decide at what intervals you wish your Habit to be checked.

 Say NO to the situation that your habits can only be checked as achieved.
-Now, it becomes possible to see what you’ve missed at what time and also for what reason, by checking your habits as “Unachieved”.
-This is helpful for you to reflect on your habit-building process at a later point.
+Now, it becomes possible to see what you’ve missed at what time and for what reason, by checking your habits as “Unachieved”.
+This helps reflect on your habit-building process at a later point.
 I know some of you may only wish to see what you’ve achieved and may also be a little afraid of seeing the failures.
 However, what TickTick Habit promotes is always a healthy lifestyle, never a burned-out one.
 We wish you to know that it’s totally OK to fail sometimes, and reflecting on it is what keeps you moving forward.

-Distinguish what’ve been checked from what haven’t with a more clear view
+- Distinguish what’ve been checked from what haven’t

 When you used to review your daily Habit, there wasn’t a divided space for which one is checked and which is not.
 Therefore, to help you better distinguish them, we’ve improved the view by separating the already checked ones from what remains.